 Microsemi PKI architecture

 The private key is computed from a PUF, which is based on a physical characteristic that is created during a device’s manufacture.
-This characteristic is unique for each copy of the device due to small (often atomic scale), uncontrollable (and therefore impossible to clone) and yet measurable random manufacturing variations.
+This characteristic is unique to each copy of the device due to small (often atomic scale), uncontrollable (and therefore impossible to clone) and yet measurable random manufacturing variations.
 Their measurements are analogous to a fingerprint (‘biometric signature’) and can be used to construct a private key specific to that particular device.

 In addition to using asymmetric authentication with PUF-based private keys, a PKI should be used to distribute and ensure that the associated public keys are authentic.
 In a PKI, a certificate authority (CA) certifies all the approved devices that belong to the network by digitally signing their public keys using the CA’s own private key.
-In case of SmartFusion2 and IGLOO2; Microsemi can act as the certificate authority if needed.
+In the case of SmartFusion2 and IGLOO2; Microsemi can act as the certificate authority if needed.

 Benefits of Microsemi FPGAs in Vehicle Connectivity

 Microsemi offers a secure communication infrastructure for vehicle connectivity.
 With Microsemi’s advanced data and design security features, messaging between two sources is protected against tamper and corruption.
 Secure hardware using the device’s PUF forms the basis of the root-of-trust.
 Secure communications involve multiple key authentications from simultaneous and serial interactions.
-Microsemi offers dedicated hardware processing engine for faster and reliable key authentication offloading the system controller.
+Microsemi offers a dedicated hardware processing engine for faster and reliable key authentication offloading the system controller.